Please click on Green Links to print information for your own reference or to fill out and mail to Fehr Game Outfitters.

 - We recommend you arrange to fly out of Smithers a day or two after your final hunt date.

 - You may make reservations at any hotel in Smithers; the cost of the room is your responsibility.
-A list of hotels/motels have been provided for your quick reference Hotels in Smithers.
+A list of hotels/motels has been provided for your quick reference Hotels in Smithers.

 - The company expeditor will pick you up from the hotel on the first day or your hunt.
 It is a 1.5 hr float plane flight to base camp.
 We will need to know arrival and departure times of your flight.